Trust Administration Attorney in Thousand Oaks and Westlake Village, CA

 Trust Laws and Required Procedures Must Be Followed

-In fact, many of the same procedures implemented in a probate are also utilized when administering a trust.
+Many of the same procedures implemented in a probate are also utilized when administering a trust.
 As in a probate proceeding, trust administration requires an inventory and appraisal of the assets at the time of death, the payment of debts and taxes, and the distribution of the trust assets to the beneficiaries as directed by the terms of the trust.

-Advantages of Trust Administration over Probate
+Advantages of Trust Administration over Probate?

 What are the Trustee’s Responsibilities?

 As a fiduciary, a successor trustee bears significant responsibility, which starts with notifying the beneficiaries of the trustor’s death-using a specific format set forth in the California Probate Code.
 Additionally, the trustee is responsible for establishing the trust as a new taxpayer, filing and paying taxes on the descendant’s behalf and accounting for all trust assets as well as income and expenses.